xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

             'normal': Reported at a frequency of 10 Hz 'rich': Reported at a frequency of 10 Hz, more reported content than normal 'real': Reported at a frequency of 100 Hz, same as the content reported by normal, but the frequency is different
+    check_tcp_limit: check the tcp param value out of limit or not, default is True
+        Note: only check the param roll/pitch/yaw of the interface `set_position`
+    check_joint_limit: check the joint param value out of limit or not, default is True
+        Note: only check the param angle of the interface `set_servo_angle` and the param angles of the interface `set_servo_angle_j`
+    check_cmdnum_limit: check the cmdnum out of limit or not, default is True
+        Note: only available in the interface `set_position` and `set_servo_angle`
 ```

 #### def clean_conf(self):